StevenRasmussen/XrmTSToolkit/README.md

 ### How To Create Your Own Organization Requests

 The following example shows how the 'CreateRequest' is implemented so that you can learn to implement other requests as necessary.
-For this example we will be basing everything off of the following XML Soap Message:
+For this example we will be basing everything off of the following XML Soap request and response:

+##### Soap Request

 ```xml
 <s:Envelope xmlns:s="http://schemas.xmlsoap.org/soap/envelope/">